spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

        <br />

-The app has distinct three 'sections' where users can:
+The app has three main functionalities allowing users to:
 - create a post,
 - add a comment,
 - delete a post (with comments).